dideniziuk/Housing-Price-Model/README.md

 Along with attaining predictions, we were also tasked with producing reports for technical and non-technical audiences of our findings and methods.
 These reports help to keep interpretability of results in mind.

 # File Descriptions
+housing_price_model.rmd: rmarkdown code from start to finish.
+Broken into subsections (imports, data exploration/alteration, modeling, final predictions) test.csv: test data train.csv: training data non_technical_report.pdf: brief business-oriented report describing the task at hand and the most important results in a non-technical manner technical_report.pdf:  in-depth technical report walking through the various steps of the project.  follows same workflow as the code (housing_price_model.rmd).  explains reasoning for data alterations as well as takeaways from each individual statistical learning technique as applied to the data.  finally gives conclusions and interprets results